Izzle/express-boilerplate-with-database/README.md

 9. Update the DB_URL and TEST_DB_URL links in your .env file.
 10. Create migrations and seeds folders and create your migration and seed files.
 Type `npm run migrate` and `npm run migrate:test` to create the tables.
 11. Seed your database with `psql -U your_username -d example-database-name -f ./seeds/seed.example_seed_file.sql` (do NOT seed your test database!
 We will do that in the tests themselves.)
+12. Delete `/src/examples` before you deploy or if you no longer need the reference.

 ## Scripts